stormyark/stormy-s-Docs/content/HomeLab/How to secure your server.md

 ```

 ---
-## User
+### User

 Create a new user:
 ```shell
 adduser {your-name}
 ```

 > Give it a secure password!
-Only login via this user; not using root!
+Only login via this user not using root!
 This will be your password to access the server via ssh, so hackers will try to bruteforce.

 Add user to sudo group:
 ```shell